Alex-Hamblin/HardwareAssignment1/README.md

 Documentation progress:

+Proof of work for alex hamblin:
+Paper prototype/physical prototype:\
+hand is in pictures and pictures were taken in my room.

 All pushed made by alex hamblin due to technical difficulties on Darrens side

 We used parsec to allow darren to remote access into my computer to complete work